platformsh/platformsh-docs/src/dedicated/overview/onboarding.md

 <td>
   <p>The Solutions Engineer briefly reviews the development workflow that was discussed during the sales process.
 A dedicated Slack channel for your team’s onboarding process will be set up and members of your team invited.
 This will allow for a quicker feedback loop during the onboarding process.</p>
-  <p>The Solutions Engineer will introduce you to the Platform Enterprise workflow process, provision resources, and hand them off to the client.</p>
+  <p>The Solutions Engineer will introduce you to the Platform Dedicated workflow process, provision resources, and hand them off to the client.</p>
 </td>
 <tr>